ericmyhre/gitpitch/fol2018/PITCHME.md

 ---

 > “The 363 Canvas course website does an excellent job of presenting only the current week’s relevant assignments and readings on the Home page.
-This makes using the site a breeze because no time is required to actually navigate the site – all the important stuff is there in one click!”<br>
+This makes **using the site a breeze** because no time is required to actually navigate the site – all the **important stuff is there in one click!**”<br>
 — SFU CMPT-363 Student, Using Canvas LMS partnered with Open Course Hub

 ---?color=#8fa33b